-Thanks to the five rules, the Constitution puts the country on what amounts to a bimetallic, silver-and-gold standard measured in terms of dollars.
+Thanks to the five rules, the Constitution requires the country to use the historically favored and natural bimetallic, silver-and-gold system, measured in terms of dollars.

 This system is both simple and ingenious.
 It requires no centralized control of the money supply, no central bank, no central planners to manipulate the price of money (interest rates).
 Rather, it leaves money under the control of the people acting freely in the marketplace.

 That is our policy.
 It is a wise and just policy—and, I would argue, the only policy consistent with economic prosperity and political freedom.